 I am available for interviews on topics related to international law and foreign policy - in particular questions related to the International Criminal Court (ICC), human rights and the United Nations human rights system and the use of military force and the legal arguments and justifications surrounding it.
 Interested groups are encouraged to contact me with media requests.

-Previously, I have appeared on NewsNation's "Morning in America" to discuss the likelihood of accountability for Russian war crimes in Ukraine, as well as the effectiveness of sanctions and the role of the UN in managing the crisis.
-Similarly, I also contributed background information and analysis to PolitiFact's reporting on war crimes accountability and Foreign Policy's analysis of the prospects of accountability in Ukraine.
+Previously, I have appeared outlets like NewsNation's "Morning in America" to discuss the likelihood of accountability for Russian war crimes in Ukraine and TRT to discuss international law in the context of the Israel-Palestine conflict.
+I also contributed background information and analysis to PolitiFact's reporting on war crimes accountability and Foreign Policy's analysis of the prospects of accountability in Ukraine.

 Commentary and Public Scholarship